otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools.md

 export default app;
 ```

+What is `process.env`?

+`process.env` is a global object in **Node.js** that provides access to the user's environment variables.
+Environment variables are key-value pairs that are set outside of the application, typically in the operating system, shell or deployment environment.
+They are commonly used to configure applications without hardcoding values, such as database URLs, API keys or the current environment, i.e., development, testing, production, etc. You can access them using `process.env.VARIABLE_NAME`.

 > **Note:** The `app.js` file is the entry point of the application.
 It is used to start the server and define the routes.

 ---